OC logo

 * Not all uses in an academic context are automatically considered fair use!

-Fair Use in Academia
+Fair Use and TEACH Act in Academia

 The Fair Use Doctrine is probably the most important exemption to copyright protections for educational settings, allowing many uses of copyrighted works for the purposes of teaching and research.
 The complexity of fair use and its importance in academia make it imperative that every member of OC understands how to make judgments concerning fair use.